darwaishx/celebrity-recognition/3-whos-who-app/README.md

 2. Click on Get Started (if this is first time in API GW Console) or Click on Create API
 3. Select Import from Swagger or Open API 3
 4. Copy code from [apigateway.yaml](./code/apigateway.yaml) and paste it in the text box
-5. For EndPoint Type: Select Edge Optimized
+5. For EndPoint Type: Select Edge Optimized and click Import.
 6. Under /GetCelebrityRecognition:
     - Click on GET
     - Click on Integration Request